jseiglie/react-markdown-reader/README.md

         />
 ```

-Thanks and keep iot up!
+Thanks and keep it up!

 @JavierSeiglie